MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/model/services/loginByEmailThunk/README.md

-#  `loginByUsername` Thunk Documentation
+#  `loginByEmailThunk` Thunk Documentation

-The `loginByUsername` thunk is an asynchronous action designed to handle user login using a username and password.
+The `loginByEmailThunk` thunk is an asynchronous action designed to handle user login using a username and password.
 This thunk leverages the `createAsyncThunk` function from Redux Toolkit to manage the asynchronous logic and state management required for user authentication.

 ## Parameters